PedroHenrique-git/-automated-tests/README.md

-# automated-tests
+# solid principles with typescript

-introduction to automated testing with jest
+implementation of solid principles with typescript